Multi-Objective Quantum Power System Redispatch: Background

-Assume that at each timepoint $t\in\indices{T}$, we are given a target amount of power $[\tau]_{t}$ to be produced in total by all $n$ controllable resources.
-In order to ensure that the demand in power is met at all timepoints, we constrain the total power produced by all resources to be above the given target:
+At each timepoint $t\in\indices{T}$, we are given a forecasted amount of power $\btau_{t}$ to be produced in total.
+In order to maintain the stability of the power system, we need to ensure that the total power produced by all $n$ controllable resources matches the given target $\btau$ as close as possible,

-However, we also need to ensure that all $L$ transmission lines in the power network are not overloaded as well.
-To encode this constraint, assume we are given the sensitivity matrix $\g{\bS}$ with dimensions $n\times L$.
-This matrix models the amount of power from each $n$ controllable resource that will flow through each of the $L$ transmission lines.
-Also assume we have a non-negative $T\times L$ matrix $\bM$ that represent the rated maximum load for each transmission line over time.
-Note that the rated maximum load for a transmission line can change over time due to various factors such as the external temperature at that timepoint~\cite{karimi2018}.
-With that, the constraint for not overloading the transmission lines in the power network can be formalized as:
+Slight deviations from $\btau$ can be absorbed in various ways such as by slight changes in the frequency of the power system.

-The last constraint we need to enforce is that the controllable resources can only switch to adjacent states between any two timepoints:
+Furthermore, each controllable resource has a fixed ramp rate, representing the maximum upward or downward change in energy production per timepoint.
+To model this, we assume that for any pair of adjacent timepoints $t, t+1 \in \indices{T}$, a controllable resource can transition by at most one state,